klee-schoeppl/ptt-calculator/README.md

 ***
 #### Dice Task Shiny-App
 This little Shiny application does the exact same thing as the Dice Task Subroutine, but comes with a UI.
-Accessible [in the browser](https://leon-schoeppl.shinyapps.io/dicetaskshiny/)  hosted by *shinyapps.io*.
+Quickly accessible for testing [in the browser](https://leon-schoeppl.shinyapps.io/dicetaskshiny/) hosted by *shinyapps.io*.
+If you want to actually work with the software, please download and run it locally.